Kakamotobi/Learned/Backend/MongoDB/01-Intro-to-MongoDB.md

 ### Document-Oriented Database / Document Data Store
 - A type/category of NoSQL database.
 - Store information in some format (ex: JSON) to a document.
+  - Instead of rows and columns of data, data is stored in JSON format.
+  - MongoDB allows us to create, edit, delete, search these documents.
 - Take data as it is and store all of its relevant information in a single instance in the database, without having to store them in a table that follows a pre-defined schema.

 ## Types of Databases